robinfwrsg/robinfwrsg/README.md

 # A Developer who is trying to make data useful and interfaces tolerable.

-## I write code, design systems, overthink UI.
+## I write code, design systems, and UI.

 ## Currently working on: